 Introduction

-There was a time when China’s skylines told a story of unstoppable growth.
-Tower cranes dotted every horizon, and developers became symbols of national ambition — proof that prosperity could be built, quite literally, from the ground up.
+Once upon a time, China’s skylines told the story of ungovernable growth.
+Tower cranes stippled every horizon, and developers became symbols of national ambition that prosperity could be built quite literally from the ground up.

-The headlines speak of numbers, but behind those numbers lie unbuilt homes, unpaid workers, and millions of families who poured their savings into apartments that may never exist.
-The world’s second-largest economy is discovering what happens when the engine of growth runs out of fuel.
+Headlines speak of numbers, but behind those numbers lie unbuilt homes, unpaid workers, and millions of families who poured their savings into apartments that may never exist.
+The world’s second largest economy is discovering what happens when the engine of growth runs out of fuel.

 The moment the bubble broke